 Whether you’re building your own website or working with a professional to create one, it can be a little daunting to think about design if you’re not, well, a designer!
 But no matter what your role in the process, it’s a good idea to have some basic understanding of what makes good design and what does not.

-Tip #1: Simple is Best
+Healthcare web design tip #1: Simple is Best

-Tip #2: Whitespace helps people understand your content
+Healthcare web design tip #2: Whitespace helps people understand your content

 Think of it like this: If you were reading a book and the entire book was just one long, huge paragraph of text, would it be easy to read?
 Would you have an easy time understanding the storyline?

-Tip #4: Go easy on the colors
+Healthcare web design tip #4: Go easy on the colors

 But, if you cram it full of links, what you’re going to find is the opposite happens: people get overwhelmed seeing all the different options and all the different pages and don’t know where to start.

-So in order to make sure people come to your website and understand who you are, what you have to offer, and how you can help them (as in, why they should give you money!), pare things down to only the information that is truly needed.
+So in order to make sure people come to your website and understand who you are, what your services are, and how you can help them (as in, why they should book an appointment!), pare things down to only the information that is truly needed.